 Do not let go of your bike around the Washington Monument.
 This time of night is when everyone is tired after a long day, there are little to no bikes available.
 Even if you end up having to spend a few extra dollars to keep the bikes, it’s worth it.

 Traditional Tours Options

-If you are really not into biking or are directional you can check out these tours:
+If you are really not into biking or directions are challenging, you can check out these tours:

-Washington DC Monuments by Moonlight Electric Cart Tour By: Washington DC Urban Adventures.
-This is a more private adventure
+Washington DC Monuments by Moonlight Electric Cart Tour is a smaller private affair.
+It’s a two-hour tour with a small group.

-See the City Segway Tour By: Capital Segway Tours.
+See the City Segway Tour of DC.
 These are just too fun to not do.